hist3907b-winter2015/module3-wranglingdata/tei-hist3907/README.md

 Locate the pamphlet *Negro Slavery* by Zachary Macaulay and open it

 This is an abolitionist pamphlet regarding the Atlantic slave trade, presenting and examine evidence of how it is run.
 When you approach a primary source like this, it is tempting to read through it from beginning to end, to get an overview of its contents, and then 'mine' or 'cherry-pick' good quotations to include in your assessments.
 However, we are going to focus on examine a very small part of the text in a very high level of detail.
-Each of you will be working on one page of text, becoming the 'class expert' on it and its contents.

 ### Setting Up Your Workspace ###